aryansoni13/F1-Prediction-model/README.md

 ### Retraining
 - Add new race data to your CSV and rerun the training script to update the model.

+## Model Upgrade and Retraining
+To achieve more precise predictions for future races, the race prediction model will be upgraded and retrained using historical race data.
+The upgrade process involves enhancing the model architecture with advanced algorithms and optimized hyperparameters to improve accuracy.
+Key steps include:

+   - **Data Preparation**: Clean and preprocess historical race data, performing feature engineering to extract relevant predictors such as past performance, track conditions, and participant metrics.
+   - **Model Enhancement**: Incorporate advanced machine learning techniques (e.g., gradient boosting or neural networks) and fine-tune hyperparameters using grid search or random search.
+   - **Retraining**: Retrain the model on the historical dataset with cross-validation to ensure robust performance and prevent overfitting.
+   - **Evaluation**: Assess the upgraded model using metrics like accuracy, precision, and F1-score, comparing results against the baseline model to quantify improvements.
+<p> This upgrade aims to deliver a more reliable and scalable model for race outcome predictions, with plans to integrate real-time data and ensemble methods in future iterations.</p>
 ---

 **Happy Racing! 🏎️🏁** "# F1-Prediction-model"